exasol/sphinx-github-pages-generator/README.rst

 because it also contains the preparations for publishing.
 At the moment, we publish the documentation on Github Pages.

-To publish it there, the HTML needs to be build from the documentation source and committed.
+To publish it there, the HTML needs to be built from the documentation source and committed.
 It also needs to be ensured it adheres to the file structure expected by GitHub Pages.
 Our usual directory structure doesn't fit these requirements, so we decided to create a new Git root commit and initially set github-pages/main branch to this commit.